 The fourth and final member is elected by the three permanent members of the Election Committee.
 The outgoing Primaria acts as Election Convener.
 Should she run for a position on the House Committee again, the outgoing Vice-Primaria will be the Election Convener.
 The fourth member can be from any University leadership structure and, if this person is from outside of Silene, this person does not have voting rights

-f a fifth person should be added, applications have to be opened.
+If a fifth person should be added, applications have to be opened.

 Extraordinary Cases

 If the outgoing Primaria and/or the Vice-Primaria decide to rerun for a position on the House Committee, then the PSO coordinator with the help of the Secretary-General will ensure that applications are opened for members of the House to fill the vacant positions on the Election Committee.
 The PSO coordinator will ensure that the conveners’ roles are performed as stipulated in this Constitution.